 In a quaint little village of Spiti, lies an inexplicable mystery.
 A 500-year-old mummy with its skin, hair, and teeth intact was discovered.
 This well-preserved mummy is believed to be of a Buddhist monk who probably started mummifying himself while he was alive.
 Read more about it here.

 7. Shani Shingnapur - village without doors, Maharashtra

 A popular place of a pilgrim in Ahmednagar, Shani Shinagapur is said to have been blessed by Lord Shani and as a result, no crimes happen here.
 Vesting whole and sole faith in the local deity, no houses or commercial establishments in the village have doors.
 It’s so safe that UCO Bank has also opened a 'lockless branch in this village, the first of its kind in India.
 Hold on, I’m sure the treasury is locked!

 At an elevation of 16,500 feet, the Roopkund lake lies covered in snow for most times of the year.
 But as the snow melts, it unravels a shocking mystery.
 It reveals 600 odd skeletons that were cursed to death due to the fury of the local deity, Latu, who sent a terrible hailstorm their way.
 Read all about it here.

 Nestled in the Malappuram district of Kerala, Kodinhi has an eerily scary number of twins in the village.
 In a population of 2000, Kodinhi has 350 pairs of identical twins, which means that almost every family in Kodinhi has more than one pair of twins.
 Read more about it here.

 If the creepy does not excite you much, why not opt for a holiday that gives you valuable experiences and timeless memories.
 We have designed special holiday itineraries for the festive season.
-Explore our Best Value Holidays which are budget-friendly and have been specially curated to add an extra zing to your getaways.
+Explore our Best Value Holidays that are budget-friendly and specially curated to add an extra zing to your getaways.